mdrobin45/mdrobin45/README.md

 <br>
 <div align="center">
   <p align="left">
-    Hello, I'm Robin.
-Currently seeking a job or internship as a Full-stack developer.
-My main goal is to be a senior developer in the next 3 years.
-I've been exploring MERN technology for about 1 year.
-As a person, I can work for a long time at a glance.
-I'm exploring new technologies like NEXT JS.
-I'm eager to learn AWS, TypeScript, Redux, and other backend technologies in 1 year.
+    I'm Robin Rana, a dedicated web developer (JavaScript) with a strong background in the MERN stack (MongoDB, Express.js, React, Node.js).
+Currently, I'm focused on working in Backend Technologies.
+I'm eager to expand my expertise and dive deeper into advanced technologies in web development.

+   One of my key strengths is my patience and persistence when it comes to troubleshooting and solving code issues.
+I approach every problem with determination, sticking with it until I've found a solution, no matter how long it takes.
+This reflects my deep passion for coding and my commitment to delivering the best possible results.
   </p>
 </div>